JohnBethancourt/CoreML_SwiftUI_Classifier/README.md

 # CoreML_SwiftUI_Classifier

-Select image, get Core ML classifcations.
+Select image, get Core ML classifications.
 One line change if you need to drop a new model in.

 Also contains easy ImagePicker sheet modifier.
 Works like a standard sheet, but returns a UIImage.